-Cash Accounting Basis is a new basis of calculating profits and tax for small businesses in the UK from April 2013, and is optional.
+Cash Accounting Basis is a new basis of calculating profits and tax for small businesses in the UK, when filing Self Assessment Tax Returns, and is optional.
 It was introduced by HMRC in 2013.

-Cash Basis applies to sole traders and partnerships but not companies, and is subject to strict limitations.
+Cash Basis applies to sole traders and partnerships but not limited companies, and is subject to strict limitations.

 You can opt for this scheme if your sales receipts are below £150,000 (from April 2017).

 The main basis for calculating profit and tax is still the 'accruals' basis.

 What are these different ways of calculating profit and tax?

 For example: If your are completing your 2017/18 Self Assessment, and your accounts are up to 5/4/18: If you had a bill dated March 2018, which you paid in May 2018, this expense

 would not be allowed as a tax deduction for 2017/18 if you selected the Cash Basis